The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Next Steps

-Now that you know how you may transfer Chase reward points to its travel partners, determine if doing so might be in your best interest.
-If you wish to get a new Chase credit card to increase your reward-earning potential, pay due attention to factors such as reward rates, welcome bonuses and annual fees.
-You may also consider learning how to make the most of your points before it's time to redeem them.
+Now that you know how to transfer Chase reward points to its travel partners, determine if doing so might be in your best interest.
+If you wish to get a new Chase credit card to increase your reward-earning potential, pay attention to reward rates, welcome bonuses and annual fees.
+You should also learn how to make the most of your points before redeeming them.

 *Rates, fees or bonuses may vary or include specific stipulations.
 The content on this page is accurate as of the posting/last updated date; however, some of the offers mentioned may have expired.
 We recommend visiting the card issuer’s website for the most up-to-date information available.